-We all have bad habits we want to get rid of in the new year.
+We all have bad habits we want to get rid of.

 1. Spending money on new equipment while you’re still in a bad recording space.

-Yes, I know Santa brought you a few gift cards, and you’ve been eyeballing that new microphone for the past eleven months now.
-But will it stop the neighbor’s leaf blower from blowing, or the deep rumble of the school bus from making a guest appearance in your auditions?
+Yes, I know you’ve been eyeballing that new microphone for the past six months now, but will it stop the neighbor’s leaf blower from blowing, or the deep rumble of the school bus from making a guest appearance in your auditions?
 Will it magically tame the flutter echoes in your improvised booth, and make you sound like the next movie trailer man (or woman)?

 Not in a million years!

 The number one thing that held me back from being successful as a voice-over, was the absence of a dedicated and isolated recording space.
 Once I built my own booth, I had the freedom and confidence to go after every job I felt I was suitable for.
 Last year, almost every production I’ve been involved in began in my home studio.
 It has paid for itself many times over.